-Piraeus Financial Holdings: Piraeus Agrees to Enter Into Exclusive Discussions With CVC Regarding the Acquisition of Ethniki Insurance
+Piraeus Financial Holdings: Piraeus agrees to enter into exclusive discussions with CVC regarding the acquisition of Ethniki Insurance

-Further to the announcement on 03 February 2025, Piraeus Financial Holdings (hereinafter "Piraeus") informs the investment community that it has agreed to enter into exclusive discussions with CVC Capital Partners' Fund VII ("CVC") regarding the potential acquisition by Piraeus of a 70% stake in Ethniki Insurance for €469mn (the "Potential Transaction
+ATHENS, Greece, Feb.
+10, 2025 /PRNewswire/ -- Further to the announcement on 03 February 2025, Piraeus Financial Holdings (hereinafter "Piraeus") informs the investment community that it has agreed to enter into exclusive discussions with CVC Capital Partners' Fund VII ("CVC") regarding the potential acquisition by Piraeus of a 70% stake in Ethniki Insurance for €469mn (the "Potential Transaction").

 Post the completion of the Potential Transaction, Piraeus expects to diversify and further strengthen its revenue pool and to deliver significant value uplift to its shareholders.